msgpo/CK-s-Firewall-killswitch/Readme.md

 # Notice for WFC users

-* Some firewall GUI applications such as WFC have special options, ensure that
+Some firewall GUI applications such as WFC have special options to avoid that Windows or other applications altering your rules.

 <p align="center">
 <img src="https://raw.githubusercontent.com/CHEF-KOCH/CK-s-Firewall-killswitch/master/WFC/WFC%20Secure%20Rules.png">
 </p>

-* **Uncheck** the following 3 options during the import/export process.
+* **Uncheck** the following 3 options _temporarily_ (if enabled) during the import/export process. **Secure Boot**, **Secure Rules** & **Secure Profile**.
+The option Secure Boot is now in general not necessary since the integrated Windows Firewall now blocks everything until you're connected to your VPN provider.